Corporate Governance

 Directors who do not concurrently serve as Executive Officers,(excluding Directors who are Audit and Supervisory Committee Members)

-• Structure of Variable Compensation
+• Scheme of Variable Compensation

 • Bonuses